• Features

 Remove inactive subscribers quarterly.
 Separate transactional from marketing emails.
 Write subject lines that inform rather than hype.

 Test every campaign before sending and monitor your metrics.
-If your bounce rates climb above 2% or spam complaints exceed 0.1%, then you have immediate problems requiring attention.
+If your bounce rates climb above 2% or spam complaints exceed 0.1%, you have immediate problems that require attention.

 Shopify’s built-in email handles basic newsletters but lacks infrastructure for serious email marketing.
 Omnisend separates transactional and marketing streams, provides automated warm-up, and offers deliverability experts who understand complex authentication issues.

-Take action today.
+Take action today to avoid the Shopify spam emails issue.
 Authenticate your domain.
 Clean your list.
 Fix your content.
 Your emails will move from spam folders to inboxes, improving customer communication and driving sales.

 Quick sign up | No credit card required